 Discover the rural beauty of Garfield County and see our Lower Snake River turbines.

 Please call 509-382-2043 for information about scheduling a guided tour.
-If you plan to get out of your car and walk the wind facility’s grounds, you need to register online or at Four Star Supply, The Last Resort Kampstore (www.thelastresortrv.com/wpi/) or Deadman Creek Store (www.deadmanc.com) during the deer rifle season.
+If you plan to get out of your car and walk the wind facility’s grounds, you need to register online or at Four Star Supply, The Last Resort Kampstore (www.thelastresortrv.com/wpi/) or during the deer rifle season, at the Deadman Creek Store (www.deadmanc.com).
 If you registered online, you will need to pick up the access permit at the store you selected on the registration form.

 Hunting, hiking, bird watching, walking the grounds and other recreational activities are permitted at the wind facility by written permission only in certain areas.
 Please register online here to enjoy access to these areas at the Lower Snake River Wind Facility.
-Separate access permits are required for wind farm access, and are available in nearby Columbia County at PSE’s Hopkins Ridge, PacificCorp’s Marengo and Portland General Electric’s Tucannon River wind facilities.
+Separate access permits are required to access the Columbia County wind farms including PSE’s Hopkins Ridge, PacificCorp’s Marengo and Portland General Electric’s Tucannon River wind facilities.

 Lower Snake River hunting & access guidelines video